 The idea is to hit Nihilus with Yoda as much as possible (he deals the highest damage) by calling him to assist with Ezra, Hermit Yoda, and Qui-Gon Jinn.
 Visas will assist and heal up the damage that the Jedi are taking.
 Since the rework of raid Nihilus (he used to reduce his cooldowns when stealing buffs with his basic ability, but now he lost that ability), you will be able to go very far into enrage with your Jedi team, which makes it a very high damage ceiling (on the same level as the Resistance team).

-First Order with Darth Traya – Another option for players who already have Darth Traya at 7-stars is a First Order team with Traya.
-Made up of Kylo Ren (Unmasked), Kylo Ren, FOO, FOE and Traya, the Isolate debuff is the key to the team because it adds a constant debuff to Nihilus which makes FOE’s hits more effective and adds survivability to the team.
-For more about this team including a video of it in action, check out IvanConQuer’s guide to making the First Order & Traya team work.
+First Order with Darth Traya – An enhanced option for players who have Darth Traya at 7-stars and Gear 13 is a First Order team with Traya which has the potential to do more than 40% damage.
+The ideal lineup is a tanky Kylo Ren (Unmasked) at Relic 5, a fast First Order Officer at Relic 3+, an offensively-driven First Order Executioner at Relic 7 as the main damage dealer, a very fast Grand Admiral Thrawn at Relic 3+ and Darth Traya at Relic 1+.
+The Isolate debuff remains the key to the team because it adds a constant debuff to Nihilus which makes FOE’s hits more effective and adds survivability to the team.
+For more about this team including a video of it in action, check it out on DBofficial125’s YouTube channel.

 Average Squads in Phase 1: